Bram Stoker's Dracula (1992 film): Plot

-In 1462, Vlad Dracula returns from a victory in his campaign against the Ottoman Empire to find his beloved wife Elisabeta committed suicide after his enemies falsely reported his death.
-A priest tells him that his wife's soul is damned to Hell for committing suicide.
+In 1462, Vlad Dracula returns from a victory in his campaign against the Ottoman Empire to find his beloved wife Elisabeta has committed suicide after his enemies falsely reported his death.
+A priest of the Romanian Orthodox Church tells him that his wife's soul is damned to Hell for committing suicide.
 Enraged, Vlad desecrates the chapel and renounces God, declaring he will rise from the grave to avenge Elisabeta with all the powers of darkness.
 He then drives his sword into the chapel's stone cross and drinks the blood that pours from it, becoming a vampire.

-In 1897, solicitor Jonathan Harker takes the Transylvanian Count Dracula as a client from his colleague R. M. Renfield, who has gone insane and is now an inmate in Dr. Jack Seward's insane asylum.
-Jonathan travels to Transylvania to arrange Dracula's real estate acquisitions in London.
-Jonathan meets Dracula who finds a picture of his fiancée Mina Murray and believes she is the reincarnation of Elisabeta.
-Dracula leaves Jonathan to be fed upon by his brides, while he sails to England with Transylvanian soil, taking up residence at Carfax Abbey.
+In 1897, solicitor Jonathan Harker takes the Transylvanian Count Dracula as a client from his colleague R. M. Renfield, who has gone insane and is now an inmate in Dr. Jack Seward's asylum.
+Jonathan travels to Dracula's castle in Transylvania to arrange Dracula's real estate acquisitions in London.
+There, he meets Dracula, who finds a picture of his fiancée Mina Murray and believes she is the reincarnation of Elisabeta.
+Dracula leaves Jonathan to be fed upon by his brides, while he sails to England with Transylvanian soil, taking up residence at Carfax Abbey, which he recently purchased.

-In London, Dracula hypnotically seduces, then bites Mina's best friend Lucy Westenra, with whom she is staying while Jonathan is in Transylvania.
-Lucy's deteriorating health and behavioral changes prompt former suitors Quincey Morris and Dr. Seward, along with her fiancé Arthur Holmwood to summon Dr. Abraham Van Helsing, Seward's mentor, who recognizes Lucy as the victim of a vampire.
+In London, Dracula hypnotically seduces and bites Mina's best friend Lucy Westenra, with whom Mina is staying while Jonathan is in Transylvania.
+Lucy's deteriorating health and behavioral changes prompt former suitors Quincey Morris and Dr. Seward, along with her fiancé Arthur Holmwood to summon Dr. Abraham Van Helsing, Seward's mentor, who recognizes Lucy as being the victim of a vampire.
 Dracula, appearing young and handsome during daylight, meets and charms Mina.
-Mina begins to develop feelings for Dracula, accompanying him on several outings.
-When Mina finally receives word from Jonathan – who has escaped the castle and recovered at a convent – she travels to Romania to marry him.
-Upon learning this, a heartbroken Dracula transforms Lucy into a vampire.
-Van Helsing, Holmwood, Seward and Morris kill and behead the undead Lucy the following night.
+Mina develops feelings for Dracula, accompanying him on several outings.
+When Mina receives word from Jonathan — who has escaped the castle and recovered at a convent—she travels to Romania to marry him.
+A heartbroken Dracula transforms Lucy into a vampire.
+Van Helsing, Holmwood, Seward, and Morris kill the undead Lucy the following night.